How to Start Composting at Home: 7 Easy Steps for Beginners (No Backyard Needed)

 Step 3: Start Collecting Kitchen Scraps

-This is the fun part because it makes composting feel real very quickly.
+This is the part that makes composting feel real very quickly.

 Begin with simple scraps like: